 Our responsibility is to read the Report of the directors of the Managing Agent and, in doing so, consider whether, based on our Syndicate annual accounts audit work, the information therein is materially misstated or inconsistent with the Syndicate annual accounts or our audit knowledge.
-Based solely on that work we have not identified material misstatements in that report.
+Based solely on that work:

-In our opinion the information given in the Report of the Directors of the Managing Agent is consistent with the Syndicate annual accounts; and in our opinion the information given in the Report of the Directors of the Managing Agent have been prepared in accordance with the requirements of the Insurance Accounts Directive (Lloyd's Syndicate and Aggregate Accounts) Regulations 2008.
+- · we have not identified material misstatements in the Report of the Directors of the Managing Agent; - in our opinion the information given in the Report of the Directors of the Managing Agent is consistent with the Syndicate annual accounts; and - in our opinion the information given in the Report of the Directors of the Managing Agent have been prepared in accordance with the requirements of the Insurance Accounts Directive (Lloyd's Syndicate and Aggregate Accounts) Regulations 2008.